-What are the best Magnets for Magnet Fishing
+What is the best Magnet for Magnet Fishing?

 The best magnets for magnet fishing are neodymium magnets.
-They are rare earth magnets and are widely considered to be the strongest magnets available due to their incredible pull force.
+They are rare earth magnets and are widely considered to be the strongest magnets available for magnet fishing, due to their incredible pull force.

 When magnet fishing its not just a case of using any old magnet, you’re going to want to use a magnet that works well in the water, one that doesn’t break straight away and one that is powerful enough to attract what lies beneath to it.
 It also needs to be powerful enough to keep it attached while reeling in the rope.